Top 13 Italian Car Brands [In 2025]

 Majority Ownership: Stellantis Italy

-Abarth is known for its high-performance tuning of Fiat vehicles and its production of small, sporty cars with distinct styling.
+Abarth is renowned for its high-performance tuning of Fiat vehicles and for producing small, sporty cars with distinctive styling.
 Its iconic Scorpion logo symbolizes the brand’s agility, speed, and determination on the racetrack.

 Abarth has created various iconic models since its inception, including Abarth 124, Abarth 500, Abarth 595, and Abarth 695 Biposto.
 These models feature aggressive styling cues, fine-tuned engines, and upgraded suspensions, appealing to enthusiasts seeking spirited driving experiences.